 , a cinder path with some of the best views in the park.
 Defiance Trail

 is the most difficult trail in the park with the most climbing, but like most of these trails, it rides well in both directions.
 Most of the riding is considered intermediate level, with some rocky challenges along the way to keep you focused.

 To add a big bonus to your ride, consider riding the fast and flat Olsen Trail

 to access the Red Mountain Road Jeanne Golay Trail.
 This dirt road climb will give you excellent views of downtown Glenwood Springs, no matter how high you climb up the 1,500 foot, 3.4-mile ascent.
-You can find some singletrack segments parallel to the road; these trails are the focus of an RFMBA trail improvement project that's currently under study.
+From Jeanne Golay you'll find a number of entry points onto the super fun and flowy Grandstaff trail.